Umbrella Company in Benin

 - Email address

 An email will be sent to you with an activation link, username and temporary password.
 Follow the link and enter your username and password.
 You will be required to create a new password.

 Step 2: Access e-Services

-Access online services by signing in here.
+Access online services by signing in here(link is external).